preemptive/dasho-samples/android/README.md

 ## Environment Setup

-Before running these samples, they need to know where both the Android SDK and DashO are located.
+Before running these samples, you need to know where both the Android SDK and DashO are located.
+If you import a sample into Android Studio, you should make sure Instant Run is disabled so the sample will work correctly.

 ### Android SDK